phelipetls/blog/content/posts/introduction-to-ansible/index.md

 ## Installing efm-langserver

-[`efm-langserver`](https://github.com/mattn/efm-langserver) is a Language Server written to make any LSP client understand the output of an arbitrary linter or formatter.
+[`efm-langserver`](https://github.com/mattn/efm-langserver) is a Language Server to make any LSP client understand the output of an arbitrary linter or formatter.

 Let's install it using Ansible too!
-It's a go app, so we could use Go toolchain to install it, but I had too much trouble going down this path, so now I just download the tarball from GitHub, unpack (with `ansible.builtin.archive` module) it and put the binary into my `PATH` (in `$HOME/.local/bin`):
+It's a Golang app, so we could use the Go toolchain to install it, but I had too much trouble going down this path, so now I just download the tarball from GitHub, unpack (with `ansible.builtin.archive` module) it and put the binary into my `PATH` (in `$HOME/.local/bin`):

 ```yaml
 - name: Create directory ~/.local/bin/